 The entire month of June is a big celebration in San Pedro Sula.
 It is called Feria Juniana (June Fair).
 It is associated with St. Peter the Apostle, whom San Pedro Sula is named after.
 Fireworks, lots of food, dancing in the streets and parades go on all month long.

 The front desk clerk gave me the keys to room 312.
 I was looking forward to a relaxing evening.
 As soon as I was in the room, I called for room service.
-A big juicy stake medium well, french fries and the local beer, Cerveza Imperial was my choice.
-Took a look at the TV set, and sure enough, they had a program guide that said HBO was accessible on channel 3.
-I turned on the TV set and tuned in for some good ol' HBO entertainment.
+A big juicy stake medium well, French fries and the local beer, Cerveza Imperial was my choice.
+Looked at the TV set, and sure enough, they had a program guide that said HBO was accessible on channel 3.
+I turned on the TV set and tuned in for some good old' HBO entertainment.

 Half the way through my stake and as the action in the movie was intensifying the horrifying sounds of Boom!
 Rat-tat-tat.
 Boom again and more rat-tat-tat came from outside my window.
 "What?
 It can't be."
 I told myself.

 The walls reverberated.
 The intense sounds seemed like a battle was happening right outside my window.
 I dove to the floor.
 More booms.
 More rat-tat-tats.
 "Where is the safest place to be?"
 I asked myself.
-The bathtub is probably made out of cast iron, I started crawling in that direction.
+The bathtub is probably made from cast iron, I started crawling in that direction.

 The archaic rotary dial telephone was near the window.
 I dialed zero.
 Several rings but no one answers.
 I am now getting mad.
 I see the directory.
 It said the bar's extension was 2017.
 I dial the number.
 A pleasant voice answers; "this is the bar.
 What can I do for you?"
 "What is going on out there?"
 I ask.
 The man with the pleasant voice answers; "the fireworks of course.
 Come down and have a drink.
 We have a great view from here."

 To say that I felt stupid, does not come close to the truth .